Certified Experts in Medical Air Transport and Ground Transportation

 Required Medical Staff Certifications

-In order to work for Angel MedFlight, the medical flight crew is required to have the following accreditations:
+In order to work for Angel MedFlight, the medical air transport flight crew is required to have the following accreditations:

 Advanced Cardiac Life Support (ACLS)

 This certification includes a set of clinical interventions for emergency treatment of cardiac arrest, stroke, or other life-threatening conditions.
 It requires not only knowledge of the interventions but the ability to use them.

 When an infant or child is suffering from a critical illness, the PALS certification helps medical staff develop the skills and knowledge needed to stabilize the patient.
 Whether they are suffering from issues with blood flow, breathing, heart, or other ailments, PALS is designed to teach medical staff the best way to care for patients in the transportation process.